chsturm/spamfilter/README.md

 * `senderBlacklist` compares the "From" header of the message with all items in the corresponding blacklist.
 Those items can be names,  email addresses or only string components of them.
 * `subjectBlacklist` compares the "Subject" header of the message with all items in the blacklist.
 * `contentBlacklist` compares the message content with all items in the blacklist.
 Only text content is tested.
 Binary data is skipped.
+* `headerBlacklist` [optional] compares arbitrary message headers defined by the `name` property (lower-case) with all items in the corresponding blacklist.
 * `mailboxList` [optional] a list of rule objects for additional mailboxes different from the default INBOX.
 Those rules work analogously to the ones above, but only for a specific mailbox.

 All comparisons with list items are case-sensitive.